 Minister for Europe hosts Balance of Competences event

-- Department for Transport, Foreign & Commonwealth Office, Department for Business, Innovation & Skills, Department for Culture, Media & Sport, Department for Environment, Food & Rural Affairs Home Office, Ministry of Justice, HM Revenue & Customs, and The Rt Hon David Lidington MP
+- Department for Transport, Foreign & Commonwealth Office, Department for Business, Innovation & Skills, Department for Digital, Culture, Media & Sport, Department for Environment, Food & Rural Affairs Home Office, Ministry of Justice, HM Revenue & Customs, and The Rt Hon David Lidington MP

 - Part of: